Family Law FAQs

 Child custody orders are usually made under the general scope of a divorce, legal separation, annulment, domestic violence or paternity case.
-It is necessary to file some underlying action to establish parentage or for divorce, for example, before the court will make custody orders.
+Consulting with a San Diego child custody attorney can help you understand the necessary paperwork to file some underlying action to establish parentage or for divorce, for example, before the court will make custody orders.
 If you are married to the other parent then a divorce is usually filed.
 If you are not married to the other parent, then a paternity case is usually filed.
 Once the “underlying” case is filed, either party may file a motion for child custody and visitation orders.
 These motions are called “Request for Orders”.
 Notably, a child’s father must have a copy of the “POP” declaration (paternity declaration signed at the hospital) or be listed on the child’s birth certificate before he has the right to seek custody orders.

 Am I entitled to alimony in my San Diego divorce case?

 It depends.
 There are two types of alimony, or spousal support.
 The first is “temporary” spousal support and the other is “permanent” spousal support.
 Temporary spousal support is ordered by the court upon request of either party and is based on the supported party’s needs and the other party’s ability to pay.
 A computer program called Dissomaster will provide the family law judge with the “presumed” number that should be paid depending on the parties’ respective incomes, tax filing status, and so forth.
-Permanent spousal support is ordered at the end of a case after the court considers all the factors under Family Code 4320.
+With the help from a spousal support lawyer in San Diego, permanent spousal support can be ordered at the end of a case after the court considers all the factors under Family Code 4320.